We help a few kids in Kenya. You can, too!

 About The Jirani Project

 The Jirani Project is a grassroots, nonprofit organization dedicated to the education and support of Kenyan children living in difficult circumstances.
 Run entirely by volunteers in the United States and one full-time staff member in Kenya, The Jirani Project provides these children with the support needed for shelter, food, school tuition, clothing, and basic medical care.
+We cover all education costs from preschool through secondary and then support them in transitioning to a vocation.
+One of the unique aspect of our program is how long we stay with our children and families.

 Our History

-The Jirani Project was co-founded by Mark Okello, social worker and former coordinator of Kids to Kids in Nairobi, Beth Blue Swadener, professor of early childhood education at Arizona State University (who has done work in Kenya, including volunteering with street children, since 1992), and attorney, Stefanie Sidortsova.
+The Jirani Project was co-founded by Mark Okello, social worker and former coordinator of Kids to Kids in Nairobi, Beth Blue Swadener, professor at Arizona State University (who has done work in Kenya, including volunteering with street children, since 1992), and attorney, Stefanie Sidortsova.
 Both Mark and Beth were also involved in the founding of Kids to Kids, which provides an informal school to help children transition from the street to other primary schools.

 Mark grew up in poverty and was sponsored to school by an American, who is now a contributor to the Jirani Project.
-Mark vowed to help make a difference in the lives of other children in difficult circumstances, and has worked with street children in both Nairobi and rural areas (primarily in central and western Kenya).
+Mark vowed to help make a difference in the lives of other children in difficult circumstances and has worked with street children in both Nairobi and rural areas (primarily in central and western Kenya).

-In his visits to slums and rural areas alike, Mark was struck by the growing number of children who were found at the sides of parents dying of AIDS or trying to raise their younger siblings when nobody in their extended family were able to take them in.
+In his visits to slums and rural areas alike, Mark was struck by the growing number of children who were found at the sides of parents dying of AIDS or trying to raise their younger siblings when nobody in their extended family was able to take them in.
 Beth sponsored several children in Kenya, invited people she knew to join her in doing the same, and wanted to start a formal organization that would provide funding.

 Around that time, Stefanie Sidortsova approached Beth and told her of her desire to start a non-profit organization that benefited AIDS orphans in Africa.
 They then decided to work together to formalize what Beth was already doing with Mark through the formation of an all-volunteer Board of Directors and formal incorporation of the Jirani Project as a non-profit.